knpuniversity/symfony2-rest/knpu/episode1/post-to-create.md

 stuff into different controllers and URIs.
 Now we can focus *just* on getting our API right.

-Second, to create a new resource, you should send a POST request to that resource's collection URI - so `/api/programmers`.
+The second architectural decision we made was to create a new resource by sending a POST request to that resource's collection URI - so `/api/programmers`.
 If you're curious why, watch our other screencast and learn about idempotency.
 And, in REST, you can make your URLs look however you want.
-But in practice, we're going to use a really consistent pattern.
+But in practice, we're going to use a very consistent pattern.
 Because even though you can make your URLs super weird you probably shouldn't.

 ### "Testing" the POST Endpoint

-Let's return a new `Response` from the controller: Let's do this!
+We'll return a new `Response` from the controller: Let's do this!

 TODO CODE!